 Maths skills are vital in all aspects of our life, whether it be at work, study or home.

-These short qualifications are ideal for adults who lack confidence using maths.
-They allow you to develop maths skills in a safe, friendly and relaxed environment, working alongside other adults at the same level.
+These short qualifications are ideal for adults who lack confidence using maths skills.
+They will allow you to develop these skills in a safe, friendly and relaxed environment, working with other adults at the same level.

 There are no formal entry requirements to access this course.